samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ### What are the ThreeFold Foundation’s objectives for the TFT?

-The Foundation will promote and market the The TF Grid and TFT firmly into the mainstream as a payment instrument used to purchase IT and other services.
-We seek to:
+The ThreeFold Foundation’s objective is to build an ecosystem that brings online a grid of decentralized, distributed, and neutral IT infrastructure and drives the adoption of the TFT as a main currency when purchase such services.
+The foundation seeks to:

 * Create an alternative currency with intrinsic value rooted in real assets.
 * Give TFTs a designated utility by linking the TFTs directly to the growth of the Internet.